Thrifty Hiker

 The Naturehike Cloud Up, from the side

-As you can see from the photo above, the Cloud Up 1 has only 1 entrance and vestibule.
+As you can see from the photo below, the Cloud Up 1 has only 1 entrance and vestibule.
 Although the vestibule doesn’t leave huge amounts of space for gear storage, it looks perfectly adequate for 1 person on a relatively short trip.

 Snap verdict